-“Why not go?
+Matt's voice is stern as he challenges me; “Why not go?
 You have told me many times that dreams are the beginning of goals.
 Decide you are going to go then set about making it happen."

 "It was a whim.
 I'll think about it."

 I had kept my feelings of fear to myself.
-A trip to France would be very expensive.
-My divorce cost me a lot of money.
+A trip to France would be very expensive; my divorce cost me a lot of money.

 I was bullied out of child support even though I had three children living with me who were completing their education.
 The financial responsibility of helping them become independent as adults has fallen mostly on me.
 Their vacation time, clothing, and shelter expenses have finally dwindled to only what I choose to spend.
 Each of my children is independent now.
-I can anticipate these expenditures will become even less over the next few years.
+I anticipate these expenditures will become even less over the next few years.

 As a marriage and family therapist in private practice, my income is much lower than it might have been if I hadn't taken years out of the workforce to have my children and get my degrees.
 My choice to work independently rather than with an agency has also meant I have no medical insurance or pension plan.
 I must pay for these out of my income.

 I hope to move my office to my home once Matthew moves out.
 That will save me the expenses of my present office location in downtown Oakville.

 Matthew, at twenty-two, lives with me.
 He isn't totally supporting himself yet but that is partly due to my ongoing assistance with his music interests, and his choice to have a hot car.
 He is rarely home as his work schedule and social life keeps him busy.

 Kathy, my second child, is studying at Humber College on a student loan, and living with a friend.
 The only remaining support I give her is by paying for her cell phone.
 I want her to be able to stay connected.